 Visit Muogamarra in spring as the reserve transforms into a brilliant display of colour when wildflowers come into bloom.
 You’ll see waratahs, majestic angophoras, old-man banksias, pink boronias and delicate native orchids.
 The reserve is home to many native animals like echidnas, and birdwatchers might glimpse a soaring wedge-tail eagle or an iconic lyrebird.

 To visit Muogamarra Nature Reserve, join a Discovery guided tour and discover the secrets of this special place from our volunteer guides.
 You'll get the chance to see Aboriginal rock engravings and learn about the area's significance on a Muogamarra Aboriginal heritage walk.
-Visitors will need to pre-book and pay for Discovery tours online as numbers are limited and places can fill up quickly.

 Using Google Street View Trekker, we've captured imagery across a range of NSW national parks and attractions.
 Get a bird's eye view of these incredible landscapes before setting off on your own adventure.